-We have created a list of five unexpected signs of hearing loss in order to encourage residents in Petaluma, San Rafael, and surrounding communities to schedule a hearing assessment and get the help you need before the condition gets worse.
+We have created a list of five unexpected signs of hearing loss to encourage residents in Petaluma, San Rafael, and surrounding communities to schedule a hearing assessment and get the help they need before the condition worsens.

 A common cause of tinnitus is exposure to an extreme noise event or ongoing exposure to loud noise in your work environment, which can cause permanent damage to your hearing.

 Withdrawing from community social events and avoiding family gatherings are other early signs of hearing loss.
 This usually occurs because keeping up with multiple conversations is both frustrating and exhausting.

 Avoiding these situations becomes the best way to cope with the discomfort.
 Still, many individuals who isolate themselves from social interaction begin to experience depression and anxiety, leading to other serious cognitive and physical health issues.

 Those experiencing the early signs of hearing loss often complain that it is difficult to understand conversations while talking on the telephone.

 Despite boosting the volume level on your telephone receiver and asking the other person to repeat themselves, the conversation continues to be garbled or unintelligible.

 Whether you are aware of it or not, you rely heavily on visual cues during a face-to-face conversation to help understand.